jcinis/jcinis/README.md

 I'm easy to find everywhere by the cannonical handle of 'jcinis' and attempt to keep https://j.cin.is relatively current to my whereabouts mentally and physically.
 I love a good brain-dance and a cup of tea, so feel free to email me for a call or socially-distanced hang.

+I belive that humans are just here to play, stuard biological life on earth, and birth non-biological electronic life in an effort to observe and The Greater Universe.

 ### Transmissions from The Void

 The reduction of negatively valenced emotions, and optimization of positively valenced ones is the primary driver of human effort, however, the only fundamental 'progress' is the increase and diversity of structured information  (atoms, dna, bits) and the battle against entropy.